 The Procedure

-The procedure is now available at the Royal Brompton Hospital in London and several other centres in the UK and Europe.
+The PEARS procedure is available at the Royal Brompton Hospital, St Thomas’s Hospital and the London Bridge Hospital in London and at a growing number of other centres in the UK, Europe and Australia.
 Prospective patients can be referred by their consultant or general practitioner directly to the appropriate surgical lead.
 See a list of surgical centres and surgical leads.

-Patients may be regarded as suitable for this procedure if they have Marfan syndrome.
-They must also have a dilated aorta (i.e. an aorta which is larger than the "normal" 3.2 to 3.6 cm as measured atop the aortic valve cusps) and be asymptomatic, i.e. their aortic valve must be competent (functional).
+Patients may be regarded as suitable for this procedure if they have Marfan syndrome or a related condition.
+They must also have a dilated aorta (i.e. an aorta which is larger than the “normal” 3.2 to 3.6 cm as measured atop the aortic valve cusps) and be asymptomatic with a functional aortic valve.